-Summer Academy for Mathematics and Science - Apply Now!
+Summer Academy for Mathematics and Science - Application opens November 2018

-- Creating a diverse and supportive community of STEM Scholars interested in attending top-tier universities
+- Creates a diverse and supportive community of STEM scholars interested in attending top-tier universities

-- Strengthening students commitment to pursuing STEM-related disciplines
+- Strengthens student commitment to pursuing STEM-related disciplines

-- Exposing students to world-renowned faculty and campus staff who serve as life-long mentors
+- Exposes students to world-renowned faculty and campus staff who serve as lifelong mentors

-- Supporting students as they engage in a highly innovative, collaborative, and inclusive environment
+- Supports students as they engage in a highly innovative, collaborative and inclusive environment